rishabh-bector/wgsl-rs/README.md

 };
 ```

-Now, you can generate the same module as the original example via a macro in your Rust code:
+Now, you can generate the same `wgpu::ShaderModule` as the original example via a macro in your Rust code:

 `main.rs`
 ```rust